Zeegaths/metacrafters/README.md

-This is a simple smart contract that uses solidit(a smart contract language) error handling functionalities.
+This is a simple smart contract that uses solidity(a smart contract language) error handling functionalities.

 The contract uses three functions: